Work Experience

 A summary of my professional roles, responsibilities, and contributions.

-▶ Unity Software Developer
+▶ XR Software Developer

 ASU EdPlus — SPLIT Studio